 Spot "I am not a racist, but...
 Yes, it is racism".
-Objectives: Target Target - To make Spanish society aware of the situations of discrimination to which people are exposed. - To publicize CEDRE's Service for Assistance and Guidance to Victims of Racial or Ethnic Discrimination".
-STRATEGY STRATEGY The substitution and positions in others and in ourselves.
-STRATEGY STRATEGY The substitution and positions are descripted as a substitution and position are descripted as a substitution and position are descripted as a substitution and position are descripted as a substitution
+Objectives: - To make Spanish society aware of the situations of discrimination to which people are exposed. - To publicize CEDRE's Service for Assistance and Guidance to Victims of Racial or Ethnic Discrimination".
+STRATEGY To illustrate how explicit racism is normalized in Activity Museum of the Americas -Raise awareness of the difficulty of identifying racist situations and positions in others and in ourselves.
+STRATEGY Through the viewing and commentary of pieces from